ishikasinghal2202/EXP1/README.md

        - learn error handling(eg, divide by zero).

+THEORY:
-THEORY:- <iostream> : it is used to define several headers used in the program.
+       - <iostream> : it is used to define several headers used in the program.
        - usingnamespace std; : it tells teh compiler touse the std namespace.
        - main() : the execution of the program begins.
        - int main() : it is the main function where the program execution begins.
        - cout<<"Hello WOrld" : this line cause the message hello world to be displayed on the screen.
-       -return 0 : it terminates the main function & causes it to return the value 0 to the calling process.
+       - return 0 : it terminates the main function & causes it to return the value 0 to the calling process.
        - // : this is added before a sentence to make it a comment in the code.